eBardX/XestiMonitors/README.md

 * [UndoManagerMonitor][undo_manager_monitor] to monitor an undo manager for changes to its recording of operations. *(iOS, macOS, tvOS, watchOS)*
 * [URLCredentialStorageMonitor][url_credential_storage_monitor] to monitor the
+  shared URL credential storage object for changes to its stored credentials.
-  system for changes in the credentials storage *(iOS, macOS, tvOS, watchOS)*
+  *(iOS, macOS, tvOS, watchOS)*
 * [UserDefaultsMonitor][user_defaults_monitor] to monitor a user defaults object for changes to its data. *(iOS, macOS, tvOS, watchOS)*